corazzi/sluggable/README.md

 ```

 ### Empty origin
-If the origin column is empty, a `Sachiano\Sluggable\EmptyOriginException` will be thrown.
+If the origin column is empty, a `Corazzi\Sluggable\EmptyOriginException` will be thrown.